ten-protocol/foundation/governance-guidelines.md

 #### 4.5.2 Participation Criteria
 Participants shall be directed to vote to ensure that the Board is composed of Directors who in the aggregate produce the broadest diversity on the Board, consistent with meeting the other criteria.
 In addition, the Board is to be comprised of individuals who can demonstrate to Participants they meet the following requirements:

-* Hold an understanding and appreciation of the Obscuro protocol and community purpose.
+* Hold an understanding and appreciation of the Ten protocol and community purpose.
 * Have an awareness of cultural and geographic perspectives.
 * Demonstrate integrity, intelligence and objectivity.
 * Can work and communicate in written and spoken English.
-* Understand the Web3 landscape, and where Obscuro sits within it.
+* Understand the Web3 landscape, and where Ten sits within it.
 * Not have a history of criminality and bankruptcy.

 #### 4.5.3 Diversity Objectives